-Here are a few of the most frequently asked questions (FAQ) about Taste of Wisconsin™.
+Here are a few of the most frequently asked questions (FAQs) about Taste of Wisconsin™.
 Don’t see an answer to your question?
-Just ask and we’ll answer!
+Just ask, and we’ll answer!

 - Is there an ADMISSION fee to get into Taste of Wisconsin™?